celinazan/Project-Group-27/README.md

 Fix so that users chosen house is saved and displayed on the sorted page

 Make a function to randomize house, exists in the API!

+Figure out how to make a unique background for the spells and people pages